 The speed at which a train can travel is limited by the type of track it travels on.

-Bringing high-speed rail to North America will require building new high-speed lines that can accomodate frequent 200+ mph service.
+Bringing high-speed rail to North America will require building new high-speed lines that can accommodate frequent 200+ mph service.
 These new high-speed segments connect to and enhance our existing rail network.

 Modern trains can travel seamlessly from conventional track to high-speed track.
 They simply travel slower while on conventional track.